decentralized-hse/practice/07-crdt/README.md

 ##  Serialization format

-In general, we use the [ToyTLV][t] format for all data.
-A special note on number compression.
+We use the [ToyTLV][t] format for enveloping/nesting all data.
+That is a bare-bones type-length-value format with zero semantics.
+What we put into ToyTLV envelopes is integers, strings, and floats.
+Strings are UTF-8, no surprises.
+Floats are taken as raw bits and treated same as integers. id64 is stored as a compressed pair of integers.

+A note on integer compression.
 From the fact that protobuf has about ten integer types, one can guess that things can be complicated here.
-We use [ZipInt][z] routines to produce efficient varints in a TLV format (differently from protobuf which has a separate [LEB128][b] coding for ints).
+We use [ZipInt][z] routines to produce efficient varints in a TLV format (differently from protobuf which has a separate bit-level [LEB128][b] coding for ints).

   - ZipUint64 packs an integer skipping all leading zeroes
   - ZipUint64Pair packs a pair of ints, each one taking 1,2,4 or